phrase/phraseapp-client/README.md

 [Download and install](https://phraseapp.com/cli) the client for your platform.
 See our [detailed installation guide](http://docs.phraseapp.com/developers/cli/installation#download) for more information.

+##### Homebrew

+If you use homebrew, we have provided a tap to make installation easier on Mac OS X:

+        brew tap phrase/brewed
+        brew install phraseapp

+The tap is linked to our Formula collection and will be updated, when you call `brew update` as well.

 #### 2. Init

 [Initialize your project](http://docs.phraseapp.com/developers/cli/installation#initialization) by executing the `init` command.
 This lets you define your preferred locale file format, source files and more.